UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <opt text="<code>pd.Series</code>" correct="true">

-That's right! a column have a type of pd.Series.
+That's right!
+A column has a type of pd.Series.

 </opt>